 The Company operates in a very competitive industry and competes with other companies, many of which have greater technical and financial facilities for the acquisition and development of mineral properties, as well as for the recruitment and retention of qualified employees.
-However, the Company also believes that it has greater technical and financial skills than many of its competitors.
+However, the Company also believes that it has capabilities to complete with its competitors.